TrixSec/TrixSec/README.md

 # 💫 About Me:
-Currently Working On Waymap And IPVulnScout<br>UP For Collab, Inbox on Telegram
+Currently Working On Waymap And Many Other Tools<br>UP For Collab, Inbox on Telegram

 ## 🌐 Socials: